Skip to main content

 Always include the user’s ID in the Web Purchase Link URL.
 This ties the web payment to their account so entitlements are instantly available across both your web app and mobile app - no extra steps needed for the user.

 The app_user_id in the URL is what RevenueCat includes in every webhook event.
-The user must already exist in your database before you redirect them to the Web Purchase Link - otherwise when the INITIAL_PURCHASE webhook fires, your backend won’t find the user and won’t be able to grant access.
-Always ensure the user is created in your DB first.
+The user must already exist in your database before redirecting them to the checkout link - otherwise when the INITIAL_PURCHASE webhook fires, your backend won’t find the user and won’t be able to grant access.

 window.onRevenueCatPurchase = async () => {